BarbeRousseLibre/hermessenger/README.md

 - Captcha / «Are you a human?» / Question, that are efficient but at the same time does not rely on third-party services (such as Google) and does not collect any datas.

-- Allow to block Tor request, which could be used to hide the real client IP
+- Allow to block Tor request, which could be used to hide the real client IP.

-- Allow to block VPN & request from proxy, which could be used to hide the real client IP
+- Allow to block VPN & request from proxy, which could be used to hide the real client IP.

-- Adding a list of non-trusty mailbox and IP
+- Adding a list of non-trusty mailbox and IP.

+- Comparing time between the client receiving the mail's form request and the mail's sending, checking for too quickly filled form.

 - Checking the content of body & subject to found out suspicious wording, link, etc.